-Assessment is a continuous improvement process of identifying outcomes and gathering information about factors that contribute to those outcomes and indicators of progress toward them.
-The Student Life Office of Assessment and Research is committed to demonstrating the impact and value of Student Life programming and guiding data-driven decisions that contribute to student success.
+Assessment is a continuous improvement process aimed at identifying outcomes, gathering information, and fostering relational engagement to build a culture of assessment.
+The Office of Assessment and Research (OAR) is committed to demonstrating the impact and value of Student Life programming and guiding data-informed decisions that promote student success, equity, and well-being.

 Vision

-Nurturing culturally responsive assessment and research practice in the Division of Student Life to provide an equitable student experience.
+Nurturing equity-centered assessment and research practice in the Division of Student Life promotes a supportive, relational, and data-driven culture to provide an equitable student experience.

 Mission